US Supreme Court appears likely to uphold Obamacare's preventive care coverage mandate

 WASHINGTON — (AP) — The Supreme Court seemed likely to uphold a key preventive-care provision of the Affordable Care Act in a case heard Monday.

-Conservative justices Brett Kavanaugh and Amy Coney Barrett appeared skeptical of arguments that Obamacare's process for deciding which services must be fully covered by private insurance is unconstitutional.
+Conservative justices Brett Kavanaugh and Amy Coney Barrett, along with the court's three liberals, appeared skeptical of arguments that Obamacare's process for deciding which services must be fully covered by private insurance is unconstitutional.

 The case could have big ramifications for the law's preventive care coverage requirements for an estimated 150 million Americans.
 Medications and services that could be affected include statins to prevent heart disease, lung cancer screenings, HIV-prevention drugs and medication to lower the chance of breast cancer for high-risk women.

 The plaintiffs argued that requirements to cover those medications and services are unconstitutional because a volunteer board of medical experts that recommended them should have been Senate- approved.
-The challengers have also raised religious and procedural objections.
+The challengers have also raised religious and procedural objections to some requirements.

 The Trump administration defended the mandate before the court, though President Donald Trump has been a critic of the law.
 The Justice Department said board members don’t need Senate approval because they can be removed by the health and human services secretary.

 A majority of the justices seemed inclined to side with the government.
-Kavanaugh said he didn't see indications in the law that the board was designed to have the kind of power that would require Senate approval, and Barrett questioned the plaintiff's apparently “maximalist" interpretation of the board's power.
+Kavanaugh said he didn't see indications in the law that the board was designed to have the kind of independent power that would require Senate approval, and Barrett questioned the plaintiff's apparently “maximalist" interpretation of the board's role.

+“We don’t just go around creating independent agencies.
+More often, we destroy independent agencies,” said Justice Elena Kagan said about the court's prior opinions.

-The case came before the court after the appeals court struck down some preventive care coverage requirements.
+The case came before the Supreme Court after the appeals court struck down some preventive care coverage requirements.
 It sided with Christian employers and Texas residents who argued they can't be forced to provide full insurance coverage for things like medication to prevent HIV and some cancer screenings.

 They were represented by well-known conservative attorney Jonathan Mitchell, who represented Trump before the high court in a dispute about whether he could appear on the 2024 ballot.